MadeleineWalder/pp5api/README.md

 ## Technologies:

-- This site was created using these languages: Python, JavaScript, React, Bootstrap, HTML and CSS.
+- This site was created using these languages: Python, JavaScript, React, HTML and CSS.
 - Frameworks/Libraries: Django and Bootstrap.
-- Allauth was used to create the log-in/out and sign-up forms.
 - Github and Gitpod are the platforms where I created this website.
 Github (and Gihub pages) for creating and storing my repositories and project board/issues, and Gitpod for writing the code.
-- Heroku for deployment.
+- Heroku was connected to my github repository for site deployment.
-- Unicorn Revealer is an extension for Chrome which I used to help me see the different elements of my site clearly.
-- [Google Fonts](https://fonts.google.com/) is where I imported my fonts from.
+- [Google Fonts](https://fonts.google.com/) is where I imported my font from.
-- [Fontawesome](https://fontawesome.com/) is the website where I sourced my social media icons.
+- [Fontawesome](https://fontawesome.com/) is where I sourced my icons.
-- [Pexels](https://www.pexels.com/) is the website I used to source the hero image.
+- [Pexels](https://www.pexels.com/) is the website I used to source any images that I didn't take myself.
 - I used the website [amiresponsive.co.uk](https://amiresponsive.co.uk/) to show my finished site on different devices at the top of this page.

 ---